 After Jenna ran me through the process, I relaxed on the spa table as we made chitchat.
 Jenna is a perfectionist so I was happy to let her set the pace.
 Each extension is glue/applied to an individual eyelash.
 You can only do one at a time--so be patient!
 Beauty waits for no one.

 The lashes lasted for about three weeks.
 The last week I was swimming a ton, so they really got a workout.
 Many of them fell out, but I still had enough to look fab without any other makeup on my face.
 I'm told that Xtreme Lashes eyelash extension can last up to two months.
-They will remain in place until the natural lash on which it rests falls out.
+They will remain in place until the natural lash on which the extension rests falls out.

 Now that my lashes are all gone (and I miss them) I didn't notice my natural lashes were any thinner.
 Jenna Natural eyelashes grow in and fall out in cycles (every 60 to 90 days).

-I haven't been back, but I plan to at the holiday.
+I haven't been back, but I plan to reapply at the holiday.
 For regular use, you'll need touch ups every 2 to 4 weeks to replace the lashes that have shed.

 Want more scoop on how to get long lashes?
 Check out our test of the Rodan & Fields Lash Boost.